 You can also add some quick and easy 20-minute dinners to your favorites list for dinner in a hurry.

-More ideas for quick & easy dinners:
+More ideas for quick & easy meals:

 - Salad bar – pull out all the favorite salad toppings and set them on the counter and let everyone make a salad.